 The CCWG-Accountability believes that the Seven Community Powers, as a package, can effectively replace the safety net that the U.S. Government has provided to date as part of its oversight role.
 It is recommended that these powers need to be enforced by a court of law only as a last resort.
 The CCWG-Accountability has based its recommendations on existing structures and recommends:

-Considering the entire community as ICANN’s Empowered Community.
+Creating a new entity that will act at the direction of the community to exercise and enforce Community Powers.
+The entity will take the form of a California unincorporated association and will be referred to as the “Empowered Community.”

 Ensuring no part of the community has more rights than another part, either by having the ability to push through its individual interests or by blocking community consensus.
 The CCWG-Accountability has ensured that no Community Powers or statutory rights can be exercised singlehandedly.

-Ensuring the community can only jointly exercise its powers using a consensus-based model.
+Ensuring the Empowered Community can only jointly exercise its powers using a consensus-based model.

 The CCWG-Accountability Believes that the Recommended Accountability Frameworks Provided in this Proposal Meet the Requirements of the Domain Names Community and the IANA Stewardship Transition Proposal

-The CCWG-Accountability will seek confirmation from the Cross Community Working Group that developed the IANA Stewardship Transition that this Proposal meets its requirements.
+The CCWG-Accountability will seek confirmation from the Cross Community Working Group that developed the IANA Stewardship Transition Proposal that this Proposal meets its requirements.

-The CCWG-Accountability believes that its Proposal also meets the requirements NTIA published for the transition and will present its analysis of this in the full Proposal.

 List of Annexes & Appendices